-Session 2: Introduction to Feature and Investigative Story Production
+Session 2: Introduction to Feature and Investigative Story Production the standard of the story.
+This session will be facilitated by a Cambodian investigative journalist expert from INTERNEWS.

 Data journalism refers to feature or investigative story production that is data-centric where the insight was significantly relied on data sources.
 Thus, it is crucial to master the process of feature story production skill prior to producing data story.